-Inside: There’s nothing better than a great book activity.
-Pairing fabulous projects and crafts with your very favorite stories is the best way to bring a book to life.
+Inside: There’s nothing better than book activities that bring favorite stories to life.
 Not only do we have some amazing ideas here for you, but all of the books on this list can be found read aloud online, too!
 Enjoy!

 These Book Activities will Bring Your Favorite Stories To Life!

 When my oldest was in pre-kindergarten, his grade conducted a phenomenal book study that taught the students all about books, from A to Z.

 When the study was finished, it culminated in one awesome book-themed party, and each child came dressed as his favorite character from a story.

 At that point in time, my son was a wee-bit obsessed with Creepy Pair of Underwear (the obsession lives on today!), and for his costume, he just HAD to go as Jasper Rabbit.
 Two bunny ears and one pair of creepy underwear later, he had one adorable outfit.

 Making this costume together brought this book alive.
 It was pretty remarkable to see how much he engaged in this activity, simply because it was related to his very favorite story.

 Book Activities Based on Children’s Stories Engage Kids and Inspire Them to Imagine and Create!